ciaranmcnulty/mathiasverraes.github.com/_posts/2014-11-24-higher-order-programming.markdown

 ));
 {% endhighlight %}

 Remember that `head` always returns an element, and `tail` returns a list.
-Obviously with lists of lists, that can get a little confusing:

 ## Functions